SocialQu/Branding/content/indie-hackers/Twitter Voice.md

-# 10 Steps to find a voice in Twitter for your Product
+# How to find a Twitter voice for your Product

 1. Choose a topic that is relevant to your product.